invertase/react-native-firebase/docs/modules/links.md

 ## Create Dynamic Links

-RNFirebase mimics [The REST API](https://firebase.google.com/docs/dynamic-links/rest) for Dynamic Links creation.
+RNFirebase mimics [Firebase's REST API](https://firebase.google.com/docs/dynamic-links/rest) for Dynamic Links creation.
 The differences from the REST API are:
 1. The input for the methods is a javascript object instead of a JSON object.
 2. The response contains the URL string only.